mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/advanced_fit_behaviours/02_analytical_derivatives.rst

 ======================

 By default, currently for ``IFunction1D`` types, a numerical derivative is calculated.
-An analytical deriviative can be supplied by defining a ``functionDeriv1D`` method, which takes three arguments: ``self``, ``xvals`` and ``jacobian``.
+An analytical derivative can be supplied by defining a ``functionDeriv1D`` method, which takes three arguments: ``self``, ``xvals`` and ``jacobian``.
 The jacobian matrix *(notice how it is not square)* stores the values of the partial derivatives with respect to each of the